vinayhegde1990/devops-notes/docs/source/Dovecot.rst

 Dovecot
 ************

-*Some useful links to cover the basics of Dovecot*
+*Some useful links to explain the concepts of Dovecot*

 ########
 Concepts